 Moore was a prominent Philadelphia defense attorney and civil rights leader.
 He attended Temple University Beasley School of Law after serving in the U.S. Marine Corps.
 Moore was a champion of integrating schools, most notably leading the desegregation of Girard College.
 He also served on the Philadelphia City Council from 1976 – 1979.
 Read more about this legal giant.

 Norris was a founder of the law firm of Norris, Schmidt, Green, Harris & Higginbotham, which is one of the oldest Black law firms in the country.
 It was also the first Black law firm in Philadelphia.
 He was a prominent lawyer in the city who used political power to advance the status of Black lawyers with the expectation that those lawyers would bring about further social change.
 Norris was the leader of Philadelphia’s Seventh Ward, the first Black member of the Board of Revision of Taxes and the editorial voice of several Black newspapers.
 Read more about this legal giant.

 Along with J. Austin Norris, Higginbotham was a founding partner of the first Black law firm in Philadelphia, Norris, Schmidt, Green, Harris & Higginbotham.
 He became the first Black judge for the United States District Court for the Eastern District of Pennsylvania and went on to serve as Chief Judge of the United States Court of Appeals for the Third Circuit.
 President Bill Clinton awarded Higginbotham with the Presidential Medal of Freedom in 1995.
 Read more about this legal giant.

-Authors Steve Bertil and Michael Coran are members of the Diversity and Inclusion Committee at Klehr Harrison which strives to advance diversity, equity and inclusion through education in all forms from educating our own lawyers and clients, hiring and mentoring minority lawyers and providing tools to educate students of all ages.
+Author Michael Coran is a member of the Diversity and Inclusion Committee at Klehr Harrison which strives to advance diversity, equity and inclusion through education in all forms from educating our own lawyers and clients, hiring and mentoring minority lawyers and providing tools to educate students of all ages.